IA 360

 LDA versus embeddings and language models

 Today's topic modeling leans on vector embeddings, which do capture semantics.
-The most cited example is BERTopic (Maarten Grootendorst, 2022), which chains transformer embeddings, UMAP dimensionality reduction, HDBSCAN clustering, and a class-based variant of TF-IDF to describe each cluster: according to its paper, it generates coherent topics and remains competitive with classical models across a variety of benchmarks.
+One example is BERTopic, presented by Maarten Grootendorst in 2022: it chains transformer embeddings, UMAP reduction, HDBSCAN clustering, and class-based TF-IDF to describe each cluster.
+Across three datasets and under the author's chosen coherence and diversity metrics, the paper reports coherent topics and competitive results; it also cautions that those metrics are proxies for a subjective evaluation.
 Large language models are also used to label and summarize the resulting topics, a step the tool itself supports.
 LDA has not disappeared: it still pays off on very large corpora where computational cost matters, when no GPU is available, or when you want an explicit statistical model with stated assumptions and results reproducible from a fixed seed.